strimzi/proposals/06x-new-kafka-roller.md

    - If `COMBINED_AND_NOT_ACTIVE_CONTROLLER` group is non empty, return the first node that can be restarted without impacting the quorum health and the availability.
    - If `COMBINED_AND_ACTIVE_CONTROLLER`  group is non empty, return the node if it can be restarted without impacting the quorum health and the availability.
 Otherwise return an empty set.
    - If `BROKER` group is non empty, batch the broker nodes:
-       - remove the node from the list, if it is a combined node and cannot be restarted without impacting the quorum health so that it does get included in a batch
        - build a map of nodes and their replicating partitions by sending describeTopics request to Admin API
        - batch the nodes that do not have any partitions in common therefore can be restarted together
        - remove nodes that have an impact on the availability from the batches (more on this later)
        - return the largest batch
    - If an empty batch is returned, that means none of the nodes met the safety conditions such as availability and qourum health impact.
-In this case, check their `numAttempts` and if any of them is equal to or greater than `maxAttempts`, throw `UnrestartableNodesException`.
-Otherwise increment their `numAttempts` and restart from step 3.
+In this case, check their `numRetries` and if any of them is equal to or greater than `maxRetries`, throw `UnrestartableNodesException`.
+Otherwise increment their `numRetries` and repeat from step 3.

 8. Restart the nodes from the returned batch in parallel:
-   - If `numRestarts` of a node is larger than `maxRestarts`, throw `MaxRestartsExceededException`.
+   - If `numRestartAttempts` of a node is larger than `maxRestartAttempts`, throw `MaxRestartsExceededException`.
-   - Otherwise, restart each node and transition its state to `RESTARTED` and increment its `numRestarts`.
+   - Otherwise, restart each node and transition its state to `RESTARTED` and increment its `numRestartAttempts`.
    - After restarting all the nodes in the batch, wait for their states to become `SERVING` until the configured `postOperationalTimeoutMs` is reached.
-   - If the timeout is reached, throw `TimeoutException` if a node's `numAttempts` is greater than or equal to `maxAttempts`.
-Otherwise increment their `numAttempts` and restart from step 3.
+   - If the timeout is reached, throw `TimeoutException` if a node's `numRetries` is greater than or equal to `maxRetries`.
+Otherwise increment their `numRetries` and repeat from step 3.
+   - After all the nodes are in `SERVING` state, trigger preferred leader elections via Admin client.
+Wait for their states to become `LEADING_ALL_PREFERRED` until the configured `postOperationalTimeoutMs` is reached.
+If the timeout is reached, log a `WARN` message.

 9. If there are no exceptions thrown at this point, the reconciliation completes successfully.
 If there were `UnrestartableNodesException`, `TimeoutException`, `MaxRestartsExceededException` or any other unexpected exceptions throws, the reconciliation fails.

-TODO: we need to figure out when to elect preferred leaders and not fail the reconciliation if did not become leaders within the timeout.
-This does not apply to pure controllers.
-Also at the point of restarting the unready nodes, admin is not initialised yet.

 #### Quorum health check